 After earning a bachelor's in architecture, many go on to earn a master's degree in the field which can take up to three additional years.
 In order to receive professional licensure, architects must pass the Architect Registration Examination.
 Prior to completing the exam, architects must complete internship and work experience requirements.

-You can learn more about this field in the Vault Guide to Architecture Jobs.
+You can learn more about this field in the Firsthand Guide to Architecture Jobs.

 Students who are interested in pursuing careers in architecture or design can apply to internships or jobs at architecture or engineering firms, or other companies that perform design work.
 Students can begin to gain experience during their time at Princeton by building an independent project portfolio and working with student groups or through volunteer opportunities.
 It is not unusual for students to apply to Master of Architecture graduate programs before seeking professional experience.